The gaming industry thrives thanks to technological advances in hardware, processing power, and visuals.

 What Is Ambient Occlusion?

-However, as that shadowing was too computationally demanding for many gaming rigs in the 2000s, numerous gamers couldn’t benefit from this feature until much later.
+However, as that shadowing was too computationally expensive for many gaming rigs in the 2000s, numerous gamers couldn’t benefit from this feature until much later.
 Even so, many enjoyed the lifelike visuals that the game had to offer.

 Types Of Ambient Occlusion